tanmay-bhat/tanmay-bhat.github.io/content/posts/2021-12-12-hosting-the-chartmuseum-in-digital-ocean-space.md

 ```

-- Here, we can just run helm install since we need to tell chartmuseum to use Space as a holy place to store charts instead of local PVC ( default).
+- Here, we can't just run helm install since we need to tell chartmuseum to use Space as a holy place to store charts instead of local PVC ( default).
 - Download the chart to your local system by running :